Education: Successful completion of Year 10 or the equivalent level of study or mature aged entry

 Learners completing this course will be able to:

-Manage a project from start to finish
+Lead and manage a project from start to finish

 Have a solid understanding of the underpinning principles and knowledge of project management

-Apply appropriate project management techniques
+Be able to select and apply appropriate project management techniques

-Use appropriate control tools to a project
+Use appropriate control techniques and tools to track a project’s status

 Units of Competency